yorktronic/ds-summit-2016/README.md

----
-layout: post
+2016 San Francisco Data Sciece Summit Notes + Tutorials

-title: Live-blogging the 2016 Data Science Summit in SF
+This repo contains notes and tutorials from the 2016 Data Science Summit in San Franciso, CA, which was organized by Turi (formerly known as Dato, creators of GraphLab Create).
----
-I'll be live-blogging Turi's 2016 Data Science Summit in San Francisco, CA. Hopefully my notes are relatively easy to understand!
+A complete list of sponsors can be found <a href="http://conf.turi.com/2016/us/sponsors/" target="_blank">
+here</a>.
+Below are my notes from the conference.

 **July 12-13, 2016 @ The Fairmont Hotel**